 Neil Munro was born in Inverary in 1863, but left before his 18th birthday to seek work in Glasgow.
 He pursued a career in journalism, eventually becoming editor of the Glasgow Evening News.
-He was a popular novelist and short story writer; his successful historical novels relate to the Highlands.
+He was a popular novelist, short story writer and poet; his successful historical novels relate to the Highlands.
 Love of his birthplace and the Gaelic language spoken by his mother and grandmother never left him.